 Here’s our block and tackle system, set up on a ramp.

 Understanding force: In step #4 of our initial demonstration, we said if feels easier* to pull down on it.
 This is just a body mechanics sensation not a measurement of actual total “work” needed.
 That step was basically setting up a fixed pulley system, and with a fixed pulley, you need to use the same amount of force, the pulley just redirects your force.

 The moveable pulley reduces the amount of force needed to lift the basket.
 The compound pulley reduces it even more as does the block and tackle.
 This Explain that Stuff article does a nice job of explaining the basics of force and pulleys at an adult level.
 The Wikipedia article on pulleys has good descriptions of block and tackles.

-Water table: My husband built a wishing well from Duplos, thread, and a plastic cup.
+Water table: We built a wishing well from Duplos, thread, and a plastic cup.
 Note: this requires some specialty Duplo pieces which we got from our Duplo Simple Machines pack.
 A pulley lifts the bucket up out of the water.
 These are views of the full well, the front of the pulley, and the back.
 (Click for larger image.)

 Challenge Activity – Build a Flagpole System.
 We put out straws, binder clips, spools, bobbins, string, and clay, and encouraged children to try making a flag pole.
 We also offered a couple samples we had assembled.
 This project was over the head of most of our preschool aged kids, but our older kids and parents had fun with the challenge.

 Art project: Flagpoles use pulley systems to raise the flag.
 We had the children decorate paper flags with markers.
 Next to this station, we put posters showing the flags of all 50 states, and most countries, to serve as inspiration for the activity.

 In the morning class, we basically did the demonstration of pulleys exactly as described at the top of this post, using one child as our volunteer to demonstrate the work.